kaustav202/JS-DOM-Snippets/Advanced Functions/async-await/concepts/promise.md

 so there is no race condition between an asynchronous operation completing and its handlers being attached.

 As the Promise.prototype.then() and Promise.prototype.catch() methods return promises, they can be chained.

+## Constructor

+Promise()
+Creates a new Promise object.
+The constructor is primarily used to wrap functions that do not already support promises.